NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/update-cloudflared.md

 {{</tab>}}
 {{</tabs>}}

-## Update with Cloudflare Load Balancer
+## Update with Khulnasoft Load Balancer

-You can update `cloudflared` without downtime by using Cloudflare's Load Balancer product with your Cloudflare Tunnel deployment.
+You can update `cloudflared` without downtime by using Khulnasoft's Load Balancer product with your Khulnasoft Tunnel deployment.

 1. Install a new instance of `cloudflared` and [create](/cloudflare-one/connections/connect-networks/get-started/) a new Tunnel.
 2. Configure the instance to point traffic to the same locally-available service as your current, active instance of `cloudflared`.